Piciorus/Gamification-API/README.md

         doCallRealMethod().when(dummyRepository).findAll();
         assertThat(dummyRepository.findAll())
-                .as("All transactions should have been rolled back — DB must be empty") .isEmpty();
+                .as("All transactions rolled back — DB must be empty") .isEmpty();
     }